ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Vitamin K1?

-How much Vitamin K1 should I take daily?
+How much Vitamin K1 should I take?

-What forms of Vitamin K1 are available?
+What does Vitamin K1 support?

 Ready to formulate with Vitamin K1?